mikewacker/age-verification/README.md

 Notes:

 - There are also ways to make this work with a mobile app.
-- Could people share this URL, similar to how they shared age certificates?
+- Could people share this URL, similar to how they shared an age certificate?
     - In short, this problem is easier to mitigate, though the explanation is a bit more technical.
     - The verification request is also time-limited; this also will serve as a mitigation.